poppy-project/poppy-docs/en/programming/python.md

 Yet, if you are planning to either

-* use a simulator (e.g. V-REP, or web simulator),
+* Use a simulator (e.g. V-REP, or web simulator),
 * or want to directly plug the robot to your computer

-you will have to install Poppy libraries locally.
+You will have to install Poppy libraries locally.
 They work on Windows, Mac OS, Linux, and have been tested on:

 * Python >= 2.6
 * Python >= 3.4